Approaching Test Time Augmentation in the Context of Uncertainty Calibration for Deep Neural Networks: Experiments and Results

 \subsection{Augmentation policy validation}

-In this subsection we compare the eight augmentation policies described in Table \ref{aug_policies}, in terms on how \textit{M-ATTA} and {V-ATTA} perform, considering the Brier score.
-For this purpose, the experiments are done in the respective validation set of each of the three datasets (CIFAR-10, CIFAR-100, AID).
-The results are presented in Table \ref{validation}. \PC{This information will be leveraged to select the best performing augmentation policy} The augmentation policies that achieve the best performance, in each case, are subsequently used in Subsection \ref{main_results} in the experiments done with each respective test set.\\ We observe, by the analysis of the results in Table \ref{validation}, that while Aug.
-8 is the best performing augmentation policy for \textit{M-ATTA} - independent of which dataset is used - the same does not hold when considering \textit{V-ATTA}, where for each dataset we find a different best performing augmentation policy.
+In this subsection we compare the \CP{eight} augmentation policies described in Table \ref{aug_policies} in terms \CP{on how}of \textit{M-ATTA} and \textit{V-ATTA} performance by considering the Brier score.
+For this purpose, the experiments are done in the respective validation set of each \CP{of the three} dataset (CIFAR-10, CIFAR-100, AID).
+The results are presented in Table \ref{validation}. \PC{This information will be leveraged to select the best performing augmentation policy} The augmentation policies that achieve the best performance, in each case, are subsequently used \CP{in Subsection \ref{main_results}} in the experiments on \CP{done with each}the corresponding test set (Subsection \ref{main_results}).\\ By analyzing the results presented in Table 2, it becomes evident that Aug.
+8 consistently emerges as the most effective policy for \textit{M-ATTA}, irrespective of the dataset employed.
+However, this trend does not hold when evaluating \textit{V-ATTA}, where we find a different best-performing augmentation policies for each dataset.
 Nonetheless, the results obtained with Aug.
-8 applied to \textit{V-ATTA} are still relatively close to best performing scenario, in all three datasets.
+8 applied to \textit{V-ATTA} are still relatively close to best performing scenario, across all three datasets.
 We also note that Aug.
 2 and Aug.
-6 - which show the best results for \textit{V-ATTA} in CIFAR-10 and CIFAR-100, respectively - are the worst performing augmentation policies when considering the AID dataset, suggesting some dataset-dependent behaviour.\\ Finally, we also observe that \textit{M-ATTA} performs better than \textit{V-ATTA} in all cases in the three validation sets.\\ The analogous results of those in Table \ref{validation}, but for the respective test sets, can be found in the Supplementary Material, Section 3.
+6 - which yield the best results for \textit{V-ATTA} in CIFAR-10 and CIFAR-100, repectevely - are paradoxically the least effective augmentation policies when considering the AID dataset, suggesting some dataset-dependent behaviour.\\ Finally,it is noteworthy that M-ATTA consistently outperforms V-ATTA across all cases.
+The analogous results of those outlined in Table \ref{validation}, but evaluated on the respective test sets, can be found in Supplementary Material - ``Supplementary results".